rrousselGit/provider/packages/provider/README.md

 ChangeNotifierProvider.value(value: myNotifier),
 ```

-- `StreamProvider`'s default constructor now builds a `Stream` instead of `StreamController`.
+- `StreamProvider`'s default constructor now builds a `Stream` instead of a `StreamController`.
 The previous behavior has been moved to the named constructor `StreamProvider.controller`.

 Before: